caring single dad with child who is ill on a contact weekend, touching her forehead for fever while on the phone

 This article is part of a series on Private Family Law and Children Law proceedings.
 If you would like to learn more about the rules around parental responsibility, contact, holidays and arrangements for separated parents, please click here for the full series.

-If you would like to discuss the different types of legal proceedings relating to children, please get in touch and we’d be happy to assist you.
+If you would like to discuss the different types of legal proceedings relating to children, please get in touch with our Family Law team and we’d be happy to assist you or call us on 0345 540 5558.